Educational Policy, Leadership, and Innovation

 Degree: Doctor of Philosophy in Educational Studies

 Are you interested in promoting change in K-12 education?
 Do you want to lead in K-12 schools or school systems?
 Do you want to work with individuals and organizations that influence education policies?
-If so, the Educational Administration and Policy program could be ideal for you.
+If so, the Educational Policy, Leadership, and Innovation program could be ideal for you.
 Faculty and students in this program examine processes that occur at many levels of the education system—from the statehouse to the schoolhouse, and from Congress to the classroom—including examinations of the systems and structures of school finance, governance, organization, and management.
 Students will also study ways that the actions of school leaders and staff, and the politics and resources of national, regional, and local communities can be harnessed to promote better instruction in classrooms, higher student achievement, and social justice in schools.

 - Take classes and do research with some of the nation's premier experts on education policy, school organization and management, and instructional improvement.